Advanced Audience Targeting for Remarketing #SMX

 Amy Bishop: Best Practices for Audience Targeting in Remarketing

 Before we can talk about audiences, we first have to talk about the goal of the campaign.
-Because remarketing is not a goal, even though successful remarketing is helpful.
-Think of what problem you’re solving, what you have that they need or want.
+Think of what problem you’re solving or what you have that they need or want.
 This will help you define your audience.

 - Keeping consumers engaged throughout a long buying cycle